 Connected Cars Working Group meetings are generally held once per month.
 FPF members are welcome to join these discussions.
-If you would like call-in information (or to be added to the working group), please contact Lauren Smith at [email protected].
+If you would like call-in information (or to be added to the working group), please contact Chelsey Colbert at [email protected].

 DOWNLOAD ONE PAGERS